Online Master of Education Program

 What does UNCG’s MEd Program Offer?

 - Most of our online courses are delivered in a synchronous virtual classroom format.
-Thus, classes meet once a week using webcams and headsets to discuss the course content.
+Classes meet once a week using webcams and headsets to discuss the course content.

 - Our M.Ed. is interdisciplinary.
 Faculty from both the Department of Specialized Education Services and the Department of Human Development and Family Studies teach the courses.